yusif-projects/yusif-projects/README.md

 ### Hello there! 🎩

-I'm an iOS Developer from Baku, Azerbaijan..
+I'm Yusif, an iOS Developer from Baku, Azerbaijan.
+I write apps using Swift programming language.
+I don't like coffee.

-Send me an email: yusif.projects@gmail.com
+More info at: www.yusif-programmer.com